In This Article

 - In another study, 20 subjects with high blood pressure who ate 100g of dark chocolate saw a significant drop in blood pressure and a 10% drop in cholesterol.
 (4).

-Unfortunately, with one third of the American adult population qualifying as pre-diabetic, it is impossible for me to say that chocolate is a health food, even with all of its documented benefits.
+Unfortunately, with one-third of the American adult population qualifying as pre-diabetic, it is impossible for me to say that chocolate is a healthy food, even with all of its documented benefits.
 As a culture, we have over-indulged in the sweet taste, and we now need to address that excess by balancing the other side (see my discussion of the six tastes in Pre-Diabetes Part 3).

 Sweet tastes are everywhere: in bread, pasta, rice, corn, fruit, fruit juice, and, of course, desserts.
 The bitter foods that offset the sweet taste are mostly found in bitter leafy green veggies and berries.
 The good news is that the cacao bean, much like the coffee bean, is actually bitter in nature.
 In this respect, both coffee and cacao are quite medicinal.